Wigguno/Hexagen/README.md

 ```lua
 Hexagen:GenerateHexagonGrid(GridCenter, GridOrientation, HexDistance, LengthTable)
 ```
-GridCenter  		(Vector): The center of the hex grid
+GridCenter  		(Vector): The center of the hex grid.
-GridOrientation     (String): Either "Pointy" or "Flat", depending on which edge of a hexagon you want pointing up
+GridOrientation     (String): Either "Pointy" or "Flat", depending on which edge of a hexagon you want pointing up.
-HexDistance  	    (Number): The Radius of a hexagon (distance from center to corner, NOT CENTER TO FLAT), plus the path width to leave between each hexagon
+HexDistance  	    (Number): The Radius of a hexagon (distance from center to corner, NOT CENTER TO FLAT), plus the path width to leave between each hexagon.
-LengthTable 		 (Table): A table that defines the length of each of the 6 legs
+LengthTable 		 (Table): A table that defines the length of each of the 6 legs.

 Example:
 ```lua